RafalKucharskiPK/old_rafalkucharskipk.github.io/_research/g_1_OPUS.md

 * WP2: model virus spreading on shared mobility networks Epidemic simulations with stochastic, time evolving contact networks.
 Reproduce and understand contact networks emerging from shared mobility to better model and predict spreading processes.
 Analyse structure of underlying network connectivity and identify hubs, communities, size and depth of diffusion trees and giant components.

-* WP3: propose efficient strategies to trace and control it Control, trace and halt spreading with a proactive strategic, tactical and operational system management to make sharing safe again.
+* WP3: propose efficient strategies to trace and control it.
+Control, trace and halt spreading with a proactive strategic, tactical and operational system management to make sharing safe again.
 Demand management to keep system attractive, yet controlling the contact to prevent a future outbreaks.

-Two PhD students involved: Michal Bujak and Farnoud Ghasemi
+Two PhD students involved: Michal Bujak and Farnoud Ghasemi.

-Two PostDocs involved: Olha Shulika and Usman Akthar
+Two PostDocs involved: Olha Shulika and Usman Akhtar.